Mishikatrivedi/NewsMag/README.md

 # NewsMag

 This is a News Magazine

-##React And BOOTSTRAP
+## React and Bootstrap

+1. Create a new Vite project:
+    ```bash
-=>npm create vite@latest
+    npm create vite@latest
+    ```
-Project name: news-mag
+    - Project name: `news-mag`
-framework: React
+    - Framework: React
-variant: JavaScript
+    - Variant: JavaScript

-now install all the dependencies from package json => npm install => node_modules created to run this project => npm run dev src -> App.jsx clear and write rafc clear many files default codes
-##BOOTSTRAP
-Add CDN to the project to use bootstarp with React project.
+2. Install all dependencies:
+    ```bash
+    npm install
+    ```
+    This will create the `node_modules` directory.

+3. Run the project:
+    ```bash
+    npm run dev
+    ```

+4. In `src/App.jsx`, clear existing code and write:
+    ```jsx
+    rafc
+    ```
+    Also, clear many default code files.

+## Bootstrap

-Add link to bootstarp css and script file
+1. Add Bootstrap CDN to your project.
+Include the following Bootstrap CSS and script files in your HTML.

-Goto BOOTSTRAP -> Component section make Components folder and make jsx files in it (Navbar , NewsBoard , NewsItem) mount them to App.jsx
+2. Go to the Bootstrap -> Components section.

+3. Create a `Components` folder and add JSX files (e.g., `Navbar.jsx`, `NewsBoard.jsx`, `NewsItem.jsx`).

+4. Mount these components in `App.jsx`.

-##News API
+## News API

-store API key in environment variable from News API site -> .env file from the site -> documentation -> top headlines copy the link add this to NewsBoard.jsx file add useState() variable for the articles fetch the articles from the url then display them in NewsItem component map them create news props in NewsBoard then destructure the props in NewsItem and then use the props in it Add stylings
+1. Store your API key in an environment variable using a `.env` file from the News API site.

+2. From the site -> documentation -> top headlines, copy the API URL.

+3. Add this URL to `NewsBoard.jsx`.

+4. Add a `useState` variable for the articles.

+5. Fetch the articles from the URL and display them in the `NewsItem` component by mapping them.

+6. Create `news` props in `NewsBoard`, destructure these props in `NewsItem`, and use them.

-Add categories to Navbar
+7. Add styling and categories to the `Navbar`.